Team-3-Ube/TeamSite/index.md

 This section provides a walkthrough of the Voluntree web app including its user interface and its capabilities.

 ### Landing Page
 The landing page is presented to users when they first visit the site.
 It provides a brief overview and purpose of the app.
-It encorages the user to sign-up, log-in, or explore the events page to get started.
+It encourages the user to sign-up, log-in, or explore the events page to get started.
 ![](./images/M5/Landing1.png)
 ![](./images/M5/Landing2.png)
 ![](./images/M5/Landing3.png)